 Crowded ranks everyone based on their skills, experience, and price.
 Employers, therefore, can find the skills that they need faster.
 This feature is also helpful for freelancers, as it means you don’t have to manually apply for every role.

-This is another of our best freelance websites that focuses specifically on graphic design jobs.
+This is another of our best freelance websites that focus specifically on graphic design jobs.
 99Designs supports experts in finding jobs for creating logos, book covers, websites, and so much more.

 Like some of the other graphic design sites on the web, clients start contests that everyone can participate in.
 This is a handy site for showcasing your work if you’re a beginner in the design space.